whizboss/BankStatementAnalyzer/README.md

  - Get Special validation checks such as Trustable status, Creation and modification dates comparison, valid fonts, valid structure
  - Get List of all supported banks

- Building from Source
-Clone this repo and run:

-  mvn clean compile assembly:single

  PS: Inspired and developed using concepts from https://medium.com/@_samkitjain/developing-a-bank-statement-analyser-7470bffbe5e2